grantcurell/projects/Automating OME Hardware Reports/README.md

 ## Tasks

-- [ ] Create a utility for running scans against OME
+- [x] Create a utility for running scans against OME
+- [x] Figure out how to extract the hardware status specifically after the scan
+- [ ] Figure out how to separate the servers that were recently added
+- [ ] Figure out how if I need to force sync alerts
+- [ ] Add the ability to remove servers from OME
+  - [ ] (Optional) Determine if we want to put these in a discovery group?
 - [ ] Create a utility for comparing the PCIe changes to a server between two hardware scans
   - [ ] First step is to be able to compare columns of a comma separated file
+  - [x] Figure out how to pull the device hardware tab
 - [ ] Create a lightweight API which allows Angular to query for data
   - [ ] Decide how to maintain data - JSON files?
 More complex option like MongoDB?
 - [ ] Write a method for checking the hardware health on both scans